ysnaldster/BloggerApp/README.md

     dotnet test

-You will see the next logs.
+You will see the next logs (Example).

     Determinando los proyectos que se van a restaurar...
     Todos los proyectos estan actualizados para la restauracion.